Combodo/iTop/.doc/README.md

 ## Special instructions

-Some iTop specific tags where added :
+Some iTop specific tags were added :
  * `@api-advanced`: it means that a method is an `@api` but mark it also as "complex" to use
  * `@overwritable-hook`: used to mark a method as "designed to be extended"
  * `@extension-hook`: not used for now